saharshtapi/sub3num/README.md

 # Sub3num

 A tool that automates subdomain enumeration by running various tools and combining the results.
-Fianlly giving all the **alive** sub domains
+Finally giving all the **alive** subdomains.

 * Tools used:
   * [Sublist3r](https://github.com/aboul3la/Sublist3r.git)